asuprem/ODIN-MLEP/readme.md

 - `k-val` -- k-value for `filter_select`
     - A positive integer.
 This is used in `filter_select`

+- `update-prune` -- Whether to prune update models.If update models are not pruned, they can grow linearly or exponentially
+    - `"N"` -- No pruning.
+All models generated in the prior generate/update step are updated
+    - `"C"` -- Prune to number of valid pipelines.
+So if there are two valid pipelines, keep the two best performing update models (they don't have to be from different pipelines).
+    - `"[INT]"` -- Give an integer value as a string (e.g. `"update-prune":"5"`).
+The Update step will prune to this number of models, keeping the highest performing ones.

 ## models

 Each model is a key-value pair, the value being the model description object.
 Each model in `MLEPServer.json` needs a corresponding model class file stored in `./config/LearningModel/`.
 The model class file must inherit the provided `LearningModel.py` abstraction and implement the functions provided within.